How to Calculate Shelf Life of Food

 • Conduct an informal study yourself.

 • Use a lab that does formal shelf life studies to test microbial spoilage.
-Contact us to get in touch with ReciPal's partner lab.
+Connect with our partner lab.

 The most reliable and fastest approach is often to get an analysis done by a lab.
 Labs have methods for accelerating the process so they can mimic 1 month of shelf life in a fraction of that time.
 They also have commercial grade equipment to test contaminants and microbial levels, so it's a much more scientific process than you'd conduct otherwise.
 For those reasons it's also the most expensive option in terms of up front costs.
 If you're interested in lab analysis, we partner with a great lab to conduct shelf life studies.